Last Updated: May 29, 2022

 The international value of e-commerce should not be ignored, as shoppers from many European countries choose to shop in UK-based online retail stores.
 Germany led the list with 9% saying they shopped online from a UK store.
 France was a distant second with only 4% making such a purchase.
 That demonstrates that online retail in the UK, albeit small, has a big global footprint.

-Clothing is the most bought item online in the UK with 64% of online shoppers
+Clothing is the most bought item online in the UK in 2022 with 64% of online shoppers

 Shopping for clothes online remains the most popular way in which consumers use e-commerce.
 Even though consumers cannot try the clothes before purchasing, people prefer to shop for clothes online due to the availability of a wide range of clothes and the added convenience when shopping from internet retailers.

-53% of shoppers in the UK said that they purchased books online.
-The most likely reason for books to be bought online is the vast selection of available and discounted prices provided by online shopping platforms.
+38% of shoppers in the UK said that they purchased books, movies, music, and games online.
+The most likely reason for these items to be bought online is the vast selection of available and discounted prices provided by online shopping platforms.

-The age group between 25-34 saw the highest share of individuals making online purchases with 99% in 2020 in the UK
+The age group between 25 and 34 saw the highest share of individuals making online purchases with 99% in 2020 in the UK

 One of the most interesting e-commerce statistics is that people between the ages of 25 and 34 were the most active in shopping online in 2020 in the UK.
 That may be because young people are relatively more internet-savvy when compared to their older counterparts.
 E-commerce is still a relatively new concept, yet 65% of people aged 65+ said they had shopped online in 2020.

-A survey conducted each year between 2018 to 2020 found that the two most popular reasons for shopping online are the lower price and the large variety of products available
+A survey conducted each year between 2018 and 2020 found that the two most popular reasons for shopping online are the lower price and the large variety of products available

 E-commerce platforms can offer a much more extensive range of products than physical stores, making e-commerce have a distinct advantage over brick-and-mortar counterparts.
 They also do not have to maintain costly stores in prime locations, which leads to a reduction in prices that they can offer.
 Top online retailers like Amazon are widely popular amongst consumers due to these reasons.